hmldns/nautex/README.md

-This is an MCP server that integrates PRD and TRD building tool [Nautex AI](https://nautex.ai) with the Cursor IDE.
+This is an MCP server that integrates PRD and TRD building tool [Nautex AI](https://nautex.ai) with the Coding Agents.

+Supported agents: Cursor, Claude Code (coming soon), Gemini CLI (coming soon)

 # Motivation

 Since LLM Coding Agents do not attend team meetings, there is the challenge of conveying complete and detailed product and technical requirements to them.

 Nautex AI tool-chain manages step by step guiding of Coding Agents so they implement specification using small, relevant and testable steps.

 Core principles are:
-a) start from foundational parts, de-risk them, then build up;
+1) start from foundational parts, de-risk them, then build up;
-b) do not overwhelm Coding Agents by large problem at once;
+2) do not overwhelm Coding Agents by large problem at once;
-c) plan project files map and link them to requirements and to tasks: Coding Agents don't get lost, you know how to navigate brand new code base;
+3) plan project files map and link them to requirements and to tasks: Coding Agents don't get lost, you know how to navigate brand new code base;
-c) manage developer attention for verification and validation in right moment for review.
+4) manage developer attention for verification and validation in right moment for review.

 # How It Works